Dec 19, 2021

 • While you can use canned clams in this baked clams recipe I recommend using fresh for the best flavor.
 The fresh clams also provide the shells used as the serving vessel.
 If using canned clams substitute 1 cup roughly chopped clams.

-Difference between Clams Casino and Baked Clams?
+Clams Casino vs. Baked Clams

 Though both dishes have similar elements including chopped or whole clams with breadcrumbs on the half shell, clams casino features bacon and sometimes Parmesan as well as far fewer breadcrumbs than in baked clams.
 Stuffed clams are typically made with a bready filling while clams casino is sprinkled with a bacon fat soaked breadcrumb topping.